-- b.
+- a.
+Affirm, modify, or reverse the Hearing Panel Decision as to responsibility of the Respondent. - b.
 Affirm or modify (either to increase or decrease) the disciplinary sanctions imposed. - c.
 Remand the matter for further investigation or a new hearing.
 This shall ordinarily be done in the case of procedural irregularity or new and relevant evidence, for an assessment of the weight and effect of the new evidence and a determination after consideration of the new facts.